KremerMichael/2020-sensor-miniproject/Report.md

 | Median Occupancy     |    2.0 |  5.0 |   19.0 |
 | Occupancy Variance   |   1.94 | 5.28 |  19.89 |

+This Script also calculates and prints the Mean and Variance of time between measurements of temperature, occupancy, and CO2 in each room.
 Below is a table with values calculated from the time-interval inbetween measurments
 | Time inteval         | Office | Lab1 | Class1 |
 |----------------------|-------:|-----:|-------:|